 Farm to School Initiative in Nebraska

-Governor Heineman proclaims October as Nebraska Farm to School Month!
-Register and attend the Nebraska Farm to School Summit on Oct.
-22 in Aurora, Nebraska
+It's Nebraska Farm to School Month!
+We're clebrating with the Nebraska Farm to School Summit on Oct.
+22 in Aurora, Nebraska.

 The landscape of food on children’s plates here in Nebraska is rapidly transpiring into healthy and delicious bites.
 Some highlights of Farm to School in Nebraska include: